 Mindfulness meditation can benefit many human endeavors, from athletics, painting, and musicianship to deep thinking of any sort, recovering from surgery, spoken or written communications (including acting), or self-discovery through therapy.
 Like any of these endeavors, regular mindfulness practice is necessary.
 Otherwise, the benefits soon fade.

-Mindfulness meditation also increases the ability to prevent or tolerate stress in regular activities, such as driving in commute traffic.
-With common, effective mindfulness practice, the reactions during daily activities of anger, anxiety, or FOMO become choices, not irresistible forces.
+Mindfulness meditation also increases the ability to prevent stress or tolerate stress in typical activities, such as driving in commute traffic.
+With regular, effective mindfulness practice, the reactions during daily activities of anger, anxiety, or FOMO become choices, not irresistible forces.
 However, if you become very stressed out, and meditation might be too difficult to do, a period of exercise can better shake off built-up stress before meditation.
 Being mindful during exercise or yoga increases the benefits of those routines.

 In California, some firefighters have begun regular mindfulness practice, yoga, or both of these disciplines to cope with the abnormally high stress experienced when fighting the ferocious, wind-driven California wildfires that have been getting more common.

 A surprise benefit I experienced was during one of my favorite exercises: swimming laps.
 I occasionally test my lung capacity by seeing how far I can swim underwater after one deep inhalation.
-By staying very calm from the start until the last moment, I can go on that breath; I go much farther underwater on one breath than if I felt hurried or anxious about needing oxygen.
+By staying calm and mindful from the start until the last moment before exhaling, I go much farther underwater on one breath than if I felt anxious about needing air.

-Mindfully staying in the present is the antithesis of FOMO and helps people with chronic FOMO to start enjoying what they are doing in the here-and-now instead of obsessing about what they don’t have or worrying about things outside the present moment.
+Staying in the present is the antithesis of FOMO.
+Staying present helps people with chronic FOMO to start enjoying what they are doing in the here-and-now instead of obsessing about what they don’t have or worrying about things outside the present moment.
 As a wise friend told me a decade ago: “If you can do something about a problem, then you don’t have to worry about it.
 And if you can’t do something about a problem, why worry about it?”

-For most people, early in the day is the best time for mindfulness meditation because the brain and mind are rested and not yet chasing all its plans and obligations.
-Therefore, mindfulness meditation can become your best option for creating a good day, especially after your lifestyle regularly establishes good quality sleep as a top priority.
+For most people, early in the day is the best time for meditation because the brain and mind are rested and not yet chasing all its plans and obligations.
+Therefore, meditation can become your best option for creating a good day, especially after your new lifestyle establishes good quality sleep as a top priority.

-Give this informal mindfulness experiment a try: With any ordinary daily activity that takes at least five or ten minutes, like washing the dishes (or doing the laundry), remains aware of the entire process, starts to finish.
+Give this informal mindfulness experiment a try: With any ordinary daily activity that takes at least five or ten minutes, like washing the dishes or doing the laundry, remain aware of the entire process, start to finish.
 Notice the muscles you use for this chore, the scent of the soap, and the feeling of soapy liquid between your fingers.
 Whether you wash slowly or vigorously, stay present with the task.
 This focus keeps you in the present moment.
 Instead of multitasking (like listening to the radio or talking) or hurrying with one task to get to the next task—which brings emotional and physiological stress—appreciate what it’s like to stay in the present moment.
 Just relax, pay attention, observe.
 That’s all.

-Keep in mind that BPD is a severe diagnosis.
-Self-diagnosed DBT or self-directed treatment with mindfulness meditation is not going to work.
+Keep in mind that borderline personality disorder is a serious condition.
+Self-diagnosing BPD or self-directed treatment with mindfulness meditation is not going to work.

-Presence advises everyone to bring their FOMO in social media and general under control and learn to appreciate JOMO.
+Presence advises everyone to bring their FOMO from overuse of social media and FOMO in general under control and learn to appreciate JOMO.